pubnub/pubnub-mcp-server/resources/sdk_docs/javascript_publish-and-subscribe.md

 ## Signal[​](#signal)

+`signal()` sends a lightweight signal to all subscribers of a channel.

-Sends a low-latency signal to channel subscribers.
-Default payload size limit: 64 bytes (payload only).
+- Default payload size limit: 64 bytes (payload only).
+Contact support to request larger.

 ### Method(s)[​](#methods-2)

+To Signal a message:

 ```
 `1pubnub.signal({